 FUNDING AREAS: Education, Poverty in NYC

-OVERVIEW: Paul Tudor Jones is the founder of the Robin Hood Foundation, an organization whose mission is to fight poverty in New York City, and is mainly backed by hedge funds.
-He also founded the Excellence Charter School in Bedford Stuyvesant, and the Bedford Stuyvesant branch of the I Have A Dream Foundation, which puts local students in colleges.
+OVERVIEW: Paul Tudor Jones founded the Robin Hood Foundation, an organization whose mission is to fight poverty in New York City.
+It derives much of its funding from hedge funds.
+Tudor also founded the Excellence Charter School in Bedford Stuyvesant, and the Bedford Stuyvesant branch of the I Have A Dream Foundation, which puts local students in colleges.

 BACKGROUND: Jones grew up in Memphis, and attended University of Virginia, where he graduated with a degree in economics, and was also a welterweight boxing champion.
 He then went to work on Wall Street, where he was first a clerk, then a broker for E.F.
 Hutton before founding the Tudor Investment Corporation in 1980.
 One of his biggest successes was predicting Black Monday in 1987, when he made large sums taking short positions.
 In 1988 he founded the Robin Hood Foundation.

 PHILOSOPHY: Jones likes to keep his philanthropy close to home, and when he tackles a problem, he tends to come at it from a number of angles.
 Similar to his investing strategy, he looks for places where the market is ready to turn, and applies his philanthropic dollars where he believes he will make the most impact.
 His Robin Hood Foundation has been called a pioneer in venture philanthropy, embracing free market forces for social benefit.
 He was also one of the first to really use rigorous metrics to measure the effectiveness of the programs he supports, and has been known to quickly discard programs if they prove ineffective.